Bluvert

 Theory of working

 Bluvert uses a more than simple message queuing concept.
-You can broadcast messages to anyone or an unique device (identified by Bluetooth MAC address).
-Concept:
+You can broadcast messages to anyone or an unique device which is identified through Bluetooth MAC address.

 Bluvert is based on two parts: the message queue utility and the daemon.